Han8931/han8931.github.io/content/studynotes/dsl-note.md

 The notes cover a range of topics including **probability and statistics, optimization methods, neural networks, and modern deep learning architectures**, along with worked examples and derivations.

+> I welcome all comments and suggestions—and I'd be happy to improve and grow this note together with you.